Anything-Minecraft-Team/anything-minecraft/server/info/lists/server_software.md

 Version: 1.9.2
 Discontinued

-- [MCHPRS](https://github.com/MCHPR/MCHPRS) - Minecraft High-Performance Redstone Server (MCHPRS) is a server built from the ground up in rust designed to provide a high performance creative plot server for redstone.
+- [MCHPRS](https://github.com/MCHPR/MCHPRS) - Minecraft High-Performance Redstone Server (MCHPRS) is a server built from the ground up in rust designed to provide a high-performance creative plot server for redstone.
 Version: 1.16.5
 Currently Active